War All the Time (Thursday album): Production

 In January 2003, Kludge reported that Thursday were in the process of recording their next album, which was expected for release in summer or fall.
 Recording took place at Big Blue Meenie Recording Studios in Jersey City, New Jersey and lasted six months.
 Though they had thought about working with other producers, they decided to work with Full Collapse producer Sal Villanueva again.
 Joe Pedulla, Arun Venkatesh, Erin Farley and Villanueva engineered the sessions with assistance from Lee Zappas and Mike LaPierre.
 With Full Collapse, the band members' home lives felt separate from the recording, according to Rickly.
-However, for War All the Time, "Life resumed for each us ... and all the stresses of life came in."
+However, for War All the Time, "Life resumed for each of us ... and all the stresses of life came in."
 He mentioned that some of the members got married, and family members had died.
 He added, "I feel like all the stress is reflected in the way the album sounds."

 Rickly thought they were "doing things that were kind of excessive", mentioning that they recorded four different recordings of every track "just to see which one turned out the best."
 While this was occurring, the group was writing new material.
 Rickly said three of these new songs would not have been tracked had they not had the time, specifically mentioning "Division St." and "Signals Over the Air".
 Villanueva noticed the group getting burned out and took them to a farmhouse studio, which was Longview Farm Studios in North Brookfield, Massachusetts.
 Rickly said it was located in the "woods, basically it’s a log cabin with a fireplace, it’s just really beautiful."
 The studio had a grand piano on which the group fleshed out a piano part that Everding had previously written.
 Rickly said Everding repeatedly played the part and recorded it.
 The group took a break from recording to play a few shows in late April.

 While working on lyrics for the final three songs, he was unable to write any words and became unhappy with the songs.
 He subsequently suffered from writer's block for a month.
 Rickly said that after recording was completed, the rest of the band wrote three more songs, which they "liked even better".
 The label gave the band money to record the new tracks; sessions continued into May 2003.
 The recordings were mixed by Rumblefish with assistance from Coady Brown, and then mastered by Bob Ludwig at Gateway Mastering in Portland Maine.
 Everding played keyboards on "Division St.", "Marches and Maneuvers", "Asleep in the Chapel", "This Song Brought to You by a Falling Bomb", "Steps Ascending", "M. Shepard" and "Tomorrow I'll Be You".
 Tim Gilles played keyboards on "Between Rupture and Rapture" and "Signals Over the Air".
 Gretta Cohn of Cursive and Jonah Matranga of Onelinedrawing appeared on "Steps Ascending", providing cello and vocals respectively.
 Arun Venkatesh performed programming on "M. Shepard".
 Keri Levens, Marc Meltser and Dave Ciancio provided vocals on "War All the Time".